r-lib/vctrs/README.md

 This behaviour arises because `c()` has dual purposes: as well as it’s primary duty of combining vectors, it has a secondary duty of stripping attributes.
 For example, `?POSIXct` suggests that you should use `c()` if you want to reset the timezone.
+A detailed comparison of vctrs vs base R behaviour can be found in `vignettes("vctrs-vs-base.Rmd")`

 The second problem is that `dplyr::bind_rows()` is not extensible by others.
 Currently, it handles arbitrary S3 classes using heuristics, but